LightJason/lightjason.github.io/content/framework/agentspeak.md

 ### <a name="parallelism"></a>Parallelism and Thread-Safe Variables

-The main sign for parallelism ist the _at-sign (@)_ character.
-If the @ is put in front of an action or variable the action will be executioned in parallel and the variable will be thread-safe.
-Not each action supports a parallel execution
+The sign for parallelism is the _at-sign (@)_ character.
+If the `@` is put in front of an action or variable the action will be executed in parallel and the variable will be thread-safe. **Note:** Not every action supports a parallel execution.